Qigong

 Oncology guidelines recommend qigong

-A new Society of Integrative Oncology-American Society of Clinical Oncology (SIO-ASCO) guideline recommends qigong for treating anxiety and depression (54).
+The Society of Integrative Oncology-American Society of Clinical Oncology (SIO-ASCO) guidelines recommend qigong for treating anxiety and depression following treatment (54), and reducing fatigue during active treatment (55).

 Purported Uses and Benefits